 Other banks offer student loans wisely, but the offers should be checked properly.
-Keep in mind that you should be flexible as to when you start paying back the loan or the monthly payback rate.
+Keep in mind that you should maintain some flexibility in when to start paying the loan back or the monthly payback rate.
 Go and get several offers to see which one suits your needs best.